jpmckinney/open_source_canada/README.md

     bundle exec rake licenses:github

+Collect the licenses for only the repositories that were created since the last run:

+    bundle exec rake licenses:github ONLYNEW=true

 ### Add licenses to repositories without licenses

 This section describes tools to submit pull requests to add licenses to repositories that don't have any.